kwizl/stay-in-touch/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social Media App with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This repo contains code for a social media web application.
+The application enables registration of users, Sign In of users, posting comments, liking posts and sending friendship request.

 ## Built With